Lexi Atkins

-Lexi Atkins (born February 10, 1993) is an American actress, model and beauty pageant titleholder who was crowned Miss Illinois USA and Miss Illinois Teen USA.
-She is known for her roles in The Boy Next Door starring Jennifer Lopez, Zombeavers, and Ted 2.
+Lexi Atkins (born February 10, 1993) is an American actress, model and beauty pageant titleholder who was and, She may be best known for her role in the 2015 film The Boy Next Door, starring Jennifer Lopez.

 Career

 Atkins was born and raised in Champaign, Illinois.
-Having won several beauty pageants in her home-state, Atkins received her first acting opportunity in 2014 with the film Zombeavers.
-Alongside her acting and modeling work, she also founded Tely Organics in 2021 in affiliation with Erewhon Market in Los Angeles, California.
+Having won several beauty pageants in her home-state, Atkins received her first acting opportunity in 2014 with the direct-to-video Zombeavers; her first feature film was a supporting role in the 2015 release, The Boy Next Door.
+Alongside her acting and modeling work, she also opened Tely Organics, a juice bar and organic foods shop, in her childhood hometown in 2020.